bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 random strings of varying length was generated based on the alphabet, distribution and quantization bits (for rANS).
-Next, the compression algorithm is run against the string and the original message size, ideal (Shannon limit) size, and actual size were measured.
+Next, the compression algorithm is run against the string and the original message size, ideal (Shannon limit) size, and actual size were measured or calculated.
 For each uABS experiment, each setting was run with 100 different strings and averaged, while for rANS it was run 50 times and averaged.

 Figure 4 shows the results for uABS.
 First off, more skewed distributions (lower :math:`p`) result in higher compression.
 This is sensible because we can exploit the fact that odd